i5hi/helpers/vault_101.md

 ### Secrets engine

-The *secrets* sub-command allows us to configure vault's secret engine.
+The *secrets* sub-command allows us to configure Vault's secret engine.

 In Vault, a secret engine is simply a technique of managing and storing a specific type of secret.